MyEtherWallet/knowledge-base-v3/example/content/Sending ETH/How-can-I-check-status-of-my-TX-Cancel-override-sent-transaction.md

 /*
-Title: How can I check on the status of my TX?
-Can I cancel, override, overwrite, replace once a TX has been sent?
+Title: Checking the Status of a Transaction
 Sort: 2
 */